 Marriage laws around the world

-Child marriage is related to child betrothal, and it includes civil cohabitation and court approved early marriages after teenage pregnancy.
-In many cases, only one marriage-partner is a child, usually the female.
+Child marriage is related to child betrothal, And it includes civil cohabitation and court approved early marriages after teenage pregnancy.

 In many cases, Only one marriage-partner is a child, Usually the female.

 Causes of child marriages include poverty, Bride price, Dowry, Cultural traditions, Laws that allow child marriages, Religious and social pressures, Regional customs, Fear of remaining unmarried, Illiteracy, and perceived inability of women to work for money.

 Child marriages were common throughout history for a variety of reasons, Including poverty, Insecurity, As well as for political and financial reasons.

 Today, Child marriage is still fairly widespread in developing countries, such as parts of Africa, South Asia,Southeast Asia, West Asia,Latin America,and Oceania.

 The incidence of child marriage has been falling in most parts of the world.